microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 Have a look at [this document](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/get-started-with-iot) for an overview of the MedTech service deployment and configuration process (you already deployed an Azure Health Data Services workspace and FHIR service in Challenge-01).

 ## Step 1 - Deploy and configure Azure Event Hubs
-In the first part of this challenge, you will use the Azure Portal to create an Event Hubs namespace and your own Event Hub.
+In the first part of this challenge, you will use the Azure Portal to create an Event Hubs instance in preparation for deploying your MedTech service.

 1. Go to **Portal** -> **Create a resource** and then click on **See more in All services**.